Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 By email: horslesmurs@memorialdelashoah.org

-Rate : Free
+Pricing : Free

 Information : reservation.groupes@memorialdelashoah.org

-Rental of traveling exhibitions
+Rental of travelling exhibitions

-The Shoah Memorial designs and produces traveling exhibitions intended to circulate throughout France.
-They are accessible to middle school and high school students.
+The Shoah Memorial designs and produces travelling exhibitions intended to circulate throughout France.
+They are accessible to middle and high school students.
 They present often unpublished archives (iconographic documents, letters, testimonies...) which illustrate concise texts supervised by specialists.
-Maps and glossaries facilitate understanding of the themes presented.
+Maps and glossaries facilitate the understanding of the themes presented.
 Educational support booklets are made available to teachers so that they can work on the exhibition with their class.
 Finally, educational workshops and training may be associated with certain exhibitions.

 All TRAVELLING EXHIBITIONS